fitak/fitak/readme.md

 	something like "This is a private party!".
 That is for a protection.
 Just you can add the new token.
 	Before that you have to add your IP address to DB table `ip`.
 Refresh `http://YOURURL/crawler/`.
 It should be working now.
 - Be aware that this token goes inactive after some time.
 You must visit this URL repeatedly.
-It should send you email automaticly, if token become invalid.
+If the token becomes invalid, it should send you a email automaticly.
 - Now open `http://YOURURL/crawler/` again.
 It should start downloading and processing data from the Facebook.
 - You should add this URL to your Cron. :)
 - Good Luck!